 Pesce alla Palermitana (Whole Roasted Fish "Palermo Style")

 Made with scorpion fish at Bartolotta Ristorante in Las Vegas, this dish works just as well with red snapper.
-This recipe first appeared in our April 2012 issue along with Dana Bowen's story Where the Fish are Always Biting.

-INGREDIENTS¾ cup extra-virgin olive oil
+- 3⁄4 cup extra-virgin olive oil

-3 cups halved cherry tomatoes
+- 3 cups halved cherry tomatoes

-2 cloves garlic, thinly sliced
+- 2 cloves garlic, thinly sliced

-Kosher salt and freshly ground black pepper, to taste
+- Kosher salt and freshly ground black pepper, to taste

-8 oz. fingerling potatoes, halved lengthwise
+- 8 oz. fingerling potatoes, halved lengthwise

-1 cup dry white wine
+- 1 cup dry white wine

-¼ cup pitted small green olives
+- 1⁄4 cup pitted small green olives

-¼ cup capers, rinsed
+- 1⁄4 cup capers, rinsed

-3 tbsp. roughly chopped fresh oregano, plus 5 sprigs
+- 3 Tbsp. roughly chopped fresh oregano, plus 5 sprigs

-Juice of 1 lemon
+- Juice of 1 lemon

-2 1-lb. red snapper, gutted, cleaned, and scaled
+- 2 (1-lb.) red snapper, gutted, cleaned, and scaled

-1 tbsp. chopped parsley
+- 1 Tbsp. chopped parsley

-INSTRUCTIONS1.
-Heat oven to 450°.
+- Heat oven to 450°.
 Heat 6 tbsp. oil in a 14″ high-sided skillet over medium-high heat; add tomatoes and garlic, season with salt and pepper, and cook, stirring, until soft, about 6 minutes.
 Add potatoes, wine, olives, capers, oregano sprigs, juice, and ¾ cup water; boil.
 Season fish with salt and pepper, and add to skillet; transfer to oven, and cook, basting fish with sauce every few minutes until fish is cooked through, about 20 minutes.

-2. Transfer fish to serving platter, and transfer skillet to stove over medium-high heat.
+- Transfer fish to serving platter, and transfer skillet to stove over medium-high heat.
 Cook sauce until reduced and thickened, about 10 minutes.
 Stir in remaining oil, chopped oregano, parsley, and salt and pepper to taste; pour sauce over fish to serve.